 If you already know you have EIA, or chronic asthma here is some advice to help prevent symptoms:

-If your symptoms continue or return after your recommence, repeat inhaler instructions and see a doctor as soon as possible.
+If your symptoms continue or return after you recommence, STOP, repeat inhaler instructions and see a doctor as soon as possible.